← Back to all destinations

 Osaka is one of the best first-solo bases in Japan if your priorities are great food, easy transit, and low planning friction.

 Compared with Tokyo, the city feels more compact and easier to “get right” in a short trip.
-You can explore a lot without long cross-city transfers, and it’s a strong launch point for Kyoto, Nara, and Kobe.
+It’s also the most practical pressure-release valve when Kyoto/Tokyo hostel prices jump.

 Dotonbori canal and neon signs at night